ouatu-ro/ouatu-ro.github.io/README.md

 - ✅ RSS Feed support
 - ✅ Markdown & MDX support

+## 🚀 Deployment

+This site is automatically deployed to GitHub Pages using GitHub Actions.
+The workflow is configured to:

+1. Trigger on pushes to the `master` branch
+2. Build the Astro site using PNPM
+3. Deploy the built site to GitHub Pages

+The deployment configuration is located in:

+- `.github/workflows/deploy.yml` - GitHub Actions workflow
+- `.github/pages.yml` - GitHub Pages settings

 ## 🚀 Project Structure

 Inside of your Astro project, you'll see the following folders and files: